 - Water, water, everywhere – Experts say drink 8-10, 8-oz. glasses of water a day to prevent dehydration, and problems such as bladder infections.

 Although your foods are where you should get the majority of your nutrients, prenatal vitamins are must-have daily snack – chockfull of what an expectant mom needs, especially folic acid, which is critical in early pregnancy to prevent brain and nervous system defects.
-Dr. Carpino says if possible, you should begin taking prenatal vitamins three months before you try to conceive.
+Dr. Nguyen recommends that women begin taking prenatal vitamins three months before trying to conceive.

 According to the March of Dimes, all nutrients are important, but the six most important for your baby (most of which are in prenatal vitamins):

 - Folic acid – helps prevent neural tube defects like spina bifida

 - Iron – helps make more blood to carry oxygen to baby and helps baby make his/her own blood

 - Calcium – helps baby's bones, teeth, heart muscles and nerves develop